luised94/lab_utils/STICKY_NOTES.md

 - Was using assign for variable assignment in my previous code assignment, contributed to uninterpretability even though it is a way to assign variables programmatically
 - Will implement a for loop or lapply probably for the track assignment and plotting, easy to understand
 - Think I need to rerun the alignments because there may have been an ordering problem.
 Not sure since variable naming is done on basis of the file.

+## 2024 04 23
+SPB comments
+Overnight, Temp, Amount of antibody, same conditions as Kate from winston lab (zotero: @miller_winston23) Dont think I have to repeat ORC two more times but probably will have to...